UseHover/hover-docs/customization.md

 ---
 layout: page
+permalink: /customization
 ---

 # Customization

 #### Customize the User Interface

 When running a USSD session you can do some simple customizations to the confirm, PIN, processing and completion screens.
-Simply create a new style in your styles.xml file and define \`colorPrimary\`, \`colorAccent\`, and \`colorPrimaryDark\`.
+Simply create a new style in your styles.xml file and define `colorPrimary`, `colorAccent`, and `colorPrimaryDark`.
 You can try defining other attributes as well, but we have not yet tested or made it easy to tell what will affect what.
 When making your call to HoverParameters.Builder() simply call the following method:

     new HoverParameters.Builder(this).request("action_id").style(R.style.YOUR_STYLE);